Trunk Bay Beach Guide

 parrotfish

 The waters of this St John beach are famous for a reason.
-The clarity and light blue color make observing the native wildlife from a distance easy, especially when snorkeling in its waters.
-It’s never a bad time to visit Trunk Bay and much less to go snorkeling.
+The clarity and light blue color make observing the native wildlife from a distance easy, especially when snorkeling.
+It’s never a bad time to visit Trunk Bay (or any other beach in the U.S. Virgin Islands) and much less to go snorkeling.

 Thanks to the shallow depth of Trunk Bay Beach, visitors can see many of the native coral, vibrantly colored tropical fish, and rays.
 The amount of different fish species on display is impressive, with angelfish, parrotfish, snapper, and tang, among many others.

-While near the reefs, be on the lookout for sea urchins, stonefish, and crabs.
+The best snorkeling in Trunk Bay is near the reefs.
+Be on the lookout for sea urchins, stonefish, and crabs.
 Look, but don’t touch, as these aren’t animals you want to step on.
 Since Trunk Bay Beach is named after the turtles that inhabit the area, snorkelers also have the chance to see one of the leatherback sea turtles that gave this famous snorkeling location its name.

 Green sea turtles and hawksbill turtles call this area their home.
 As with the area’s more prickly or poisonous residents, keep your hands to yourself since touching them is not allowed.